Style and Design

 The summerhouse measures 2.156 x 1.867 metres (7'x6') in external hexagonal (six sided) area with a height of 2.618 metres (8'7'') at the peak and 1.810 metres (5'11'') at the eaves.
 The door opening is 1.616 x 0.676 metres (5'4'' x 2'3'').

 The Gazebo is supplied ready treated with a water based golden brown basecoat.
 A longer lasting finish should be applied by the purchaser at the time of construction and at regular intervals thereafter.
+Robert Dyasoffer a pressure treated version of this model, usually at a very competitive price.

 The building is delivered ready for assembly by two people in approximately 4 to 6 hours.
 You can see a copy of the assembly instructions here (opens in a new window).